hardkiller2565123123/Nexora/README.md

 Welcome to **Nexora**.

-Nexora is a new API I’m building to connect and support multiple games in one place.
-The goal is to make it easier for my mods, tools, and future projects to work together through one shared system.
+Nexora is a new API I’m building to support multiple games through one shared system.
+The goal is to bring my mods, tools, fixes, and future projects together while making them easier to maintain and expand.

-The API is still being developed, and support for more games and features will be added over time.
+The API is still in development, and support for more games and features will be added over time.

+## What Nexora Will Offer

+Nexora will provide fixes, improvements, modding tools, and additional functionality for supported games.
+One of the main goals is to make modding more accessible and give developers more freedom to create new experiences.

-Everything in this repository will be open source and updated regularly.
-Anyone is welcome to explore the code, learn from it, contribute, or build something of their own with it.
+Everything released through Nexora will be open source and updated whenever possible.
+Anyone is welcome to explore the code, learn from it, contribute improvements, or build their own projects using it.

-Some parts of Nexora may be based on existing open-source work.
+Some parts of Nexora may use existing open-source projects as a foundation or reference.
 When that happens, the original creators and contributors will always receive proper credit.

-This is only the beginning, and Nexora will continue to grow as new ideas and game support are added.

-#COMING SOON#
+## Offline Use Only

+Nexora does not support online cheating or modifications that provide an unfair advantage.

+Any supported game with online features will be restricted to offline, private, or locally hosted environments whenever necessary.
+Nexora is intended for preservation, modding, research, fixes, and personal use—not for disrupting official online services or other players.

+## Ownership Requirement

+You must legally own every game you use with Nexora.

+Nexora will not provide game files, executables, copyrighted assets, or tools designed to bypass game ownership.
+There are no exceptions to this rule.

+## Coming Soon

+Nexora is only getting started.

+More games, tools, fixes, APIs, documentation, and modding features are planned for the future.

+Stay tuned.